← Back to blog

 What made the difference

-• Back catalogue as inventory.
+• Back catalog as inventory.
 156 episodes meant never running out of content.

 • Automatic new episode processing.
 Playlist monitoring meant new content flowed into shorts without manual intervention.